 - To train child psychiatrists and psychologists in evidence-based and neuroscience-informed assessment and treatment

 - To translate and implement research evidence into community-based services that fit within the NYP and NYS-OMH systems of care

 This area also continues to build on Columbia’s rich history of epidemiological sampling and longitudinal assessment, while now incorporating neuroscience and technology.
 For example, Cristiane Duarte, PhD, harnesses longitudinal samples, including the Boricua Youth Study, a multigenerational assessment of the impact of immigration and stress on families, and is now incorporating neuroimaging of infants in Puerto Rico and the south Bronx.
 Christina Hoven, PhD, assesses the longitudinal impact of family trauma and stress, including 9/11, on child psychopathology and resilience, and is now using sleep, epigenetic, and neuroimaging biomarkers to predict outcomes.
-Gail Wasserman, PHD, is applying novel technologies to study and implement interventions for juveniles engaged in the justice system.
+Kate Elkington, PhD, is applying novel technologies to study and implement interventions for juveniles engaged in the justice system.